jerimiah797/script.audio.rhapsody/README.md

 Still to do: Playlists, Search, Queue, Radio, Artist Pages for Browse and Library, Genre browsing and filtering, library/playlist/queue management, 1080i skin support

 Special features: Quick browse all albums in a category while in the album detail view.
 Press 'down' to enable quicknav, then left / right for previous/next album in current list.

+Unique features for XBMC - To Do:
+- Integrate rhapsody music library into regular xbmc music library for easy playback
+- Create genre filter for Browse section that lets you whitelist or blacklist individual genres
+- View multiple rhapsody accounts/libraries at once (a must for multi-account households!)